tejeshvaish/CNN-For-Video-Understanding/README.md

 ![image](https://user-images.githubusercontent.com/55567070/125229053-8fa7c800-e2f3-11eb-8a27-43c9fa290a24.png)

 -[Inspired from](https://github.com/chen0040/keras-video-classifier)
+This model was just a started for my actual work.
+I learned how the pytorch works, how to build working model.
 The First Model utilizes the VGG16 architecture to extract the spatial and temporal features out of the frames of the video and Then several softmax, Relu layer
 This model is basically a simple 2D CNN architecture which is trained on frames of the video and then use to classify them and taking the average over all the frames of the video. -[ref2](https://towardsdatascience.com/transfer-learning-with-vgg16-and-keras-50ea161580b4)